Assessing Traffic Safety: Is Kansas City, MO a Safe Choice for Your Move? – Guest Post

 Assessing Traffic Safety

 Did you know that Kansas City, Missouri has a population of 509,319, making it the 37th largest city in the country?
-With it’s low unemployment rate (2.7% as of April 2023) and the cost of living being 5% lower than the national average, you may start considering moving to the city.
+With it’s low unemployment rate (2.7% as of April 2023) and the cost of living being 5% lower than the national average, you may start considering moving to the city but assessing it’s traffic safety should be in ones consideration.

 As you research what it’s like living here and looking at homes you’d like to buy in Kansas City, it’s important to know that driving in the city isn’t the safest.
 Just over the fourth of July weekend, there were 390 traffic accidents that led to 152 injuries and 8 fatalities!